- Each phase of the software lifecycle is essential to achieving quality and security.

 1. Requirements planning and analysis

-Everything starts with a need or problem to be solved.
-In this first stage, the project objectives, stakeholder expectations are collected, risks and limits are studied, a feasibility study is prepared, and a realistic plan of resources and deadlines is outlined.
-It is common to prepare a specifications document, which reflects both what the software should do , the the key constraints, priorities and requirements (technical, business and security).
+It all starts with a need or problem to solve.
+In this first stage, the project objectives are defined , stakeholder expectations are gathered, risks and limitations are analyzed, a feasibility study is conducted, and a realistic plan of resources and timelines is drafted.
+It is common to create a specifications document, which outlines what the software must do, as well as the constraints, priorities, and key requirements (technical, business, and security).

 During this phase, threats are also modeled and security requirements are identified, which are increasingly important to avoid future setbacks.
 Clarity here is crucial to avoid misunderstandings and costly rework in later stages.